John Shakespeare

-John Shakespeare (c.
-1531 – 7 September 1601) was an English businessman and politician who was the father of William Shakespeare.
+John Shakespeare (late 1520s – 7 September 1601) was an English businessman who was the father of William Shakespeare.
 Active in Stratford-upon-Avon, he was a glover and whittawer (leather worker) by trade.
 Shakespeare was elected to several municipal offices, serving as an alderman and culminating in a term as bailiff, the chief magistrate of the town council, and mayor of Stratford in 1568, before he fell on hard times for reasons unknown.
 His fortunes later revived and he was granted a coat of arms five years before his death, probably at the instigation and expense of his son, the actor and playwright.

 He married Mary Arden, with whom he had eight children, five of whom survived into adulthood.

-Career and municipal responsibilities

-He was the son of Richard Shakespeare of the Warwickshire village of Snitterfield, a farmer.

-John Shakespeare moved to Stratford-upon-Avon in 1551, where he became a successful businessman involved in several related occupations.
-At this time, Stratford had a population of 1500 people and only 200 houses.
+Life

+Early career

+John was the son of Richard Shakespeare, a wealthy husbandman of the Warwickshire village of Snitterfield.
+By April 1552 he was living (or at least owned property) in Stratford-upon-Avon, where in October 1556 he bought two more properties, one on Greenhill Street and one on Henley Street.
+The latter became the eastern wing of Shakespeare's Birthplace when, in 1576, he bought two houses to the west and joined the three together.
+Ownership of freehold property gave him burgess status, which paved the way for future municipal appointments.

+Trade

 From 1556 to 1592, several official records identify him as a glovemaker, which was probably his primary trade, as tradition remembers him as following that trade even into his old age, but the records of his real estate purchases and legal expenses indicate an income much higher than that of a small-town tradesman.
 The administration of his father's estate in 1561 names him as a farmer.
 He inherited and leased agricultural lands and is on record as selling timber and barley.
 Court records also document him as a "brogger", an unlicensed—and therefore illegal—wool dealer.
 In addition, he bought and leased out houses.
 He was twice taken to court for violating the usury laws that prohibited charging interest higher than the legal limit of 10 per cent.